Samuel L. Jackson: 1972–1987: Early roles and theater work

 Jackson initially majored in marine biology at Morehouse College before switching to architecture.
 He later settled on drama after taking a public speaking class and appearing in a version of The Threepenny Opera.
 Jackson began acting on the stage, including Home and A Soldier's Play, which was the inspiration for the 1984 film A Soldier's Story.
 He appeared in several television films, and made his feature film debut in the blaxploitation independent film Together for Days (1972).
-After these initial roles, Jackson moved from Atlanta to New York City in 1976, and spent the next decade appearing in stage plays, including the premieres of The Piano Lesson and Two Trains Running at the Yale Repertory Theater.
+After these initial roles, Jackson moved from Atlanta to New York City in 1976, and spent the next decade appearing in stage productions, including Geva Theatre's 1977-1978 production of A Raisin in the Sun, as well as the premieres of The Piano Lesson and Two Trains Running at the Yale Repertory Theater.
 To supplement his income while auditioning, he worked at the Manhattan Plaza apartment complex as an overnight security guard.
 Jackson developed addictions to alcohol and cocaine, which prevented him from proceeding with the two plays to Broadway (actors Charles S. Dutton and Anthony Chisholm took his place).